close-dev-team/mobile-close-channel-sdk-android/README.md

 android.enableJetifier=true
 ```

-Note: If you have any issues during compilation, please check our [Problems and Solutions](./doc/problems_and_solutions.md#adding-the-close-framework) about adding the close framework

 * Sync project and build and you are good to go

 * You can start using the Close Channel SDK in your code by simply importing it: